Who we are

 We run care homes and day care services for older people including those living with dementia and memory impairment.
 We have our care homes in Bedfordshire, Dorset, Essex, Hampshire, Oxfordshire, Surrey and Worcestershire.

 Through our charitable work, we provide grants for older people living on a low income and undertake projects that support older people to live fulfilled lives.

-We are delighted that Her Royal Highness Princess Alexandra is our President, and that Her Majesty The Queen is one of our patrons.
-Support from the Royal Family has helped us raise awareness of the challenges many older people face please see more from our president here.
+We are delighted that Her Royal Highness Princess Alexandra is our President, and that Her Majesty The Queen was one of our patrons.
+Support from the Royal Family has helped us raise awareness of the challenges many older people face.
+Please see more from our president here.